BalsamAlahmari/Wejhah-2034/README.md

 # Wejhah – وجهة
-**Smart Navigation & AR Experience for Sports Stadiums**

-**Wejhah** is a smart mobile application that enhances the fan experience inside sports stadiums using Artificial Intelligence (AI) and Augmented Reality (AR) technologies.

-The app allows fans to easily navigate within the stadium through a 3D interactive map.
-It uses advanced technologies such as YOLO for location detection and the A* algorithm to find the shortest paths to various destinations within the venue.

-For a seamless AR experience, Wejhah integrates SLAM along with ARCore (Android) and ARKit (iOS).
-Additionally, a built-in AI chatbot is available to assist fans by answering their questions during events.
+**Reimagining the Fan Experience for Saudi Arabia’s World Cup 2034**

+**Wejhah** is a next-generation mobile application built to transform how fans experience sports events — starting with Saudi Arabia's journey toward hosting the **FIFA World Cup 2034**.

+Our mission is to make every stadium visit smarter, smoother, and more immersive using the latest in Artificial Intelligence and Augmented Reality.
+Whether it's finding your seat, locating the nearest facilities, or simply exploring the stadium, **Wejhah** guides you every step of the way.

+This project aligns with **Saudi Vision 2030** by enhancing tourism, digital transformation, and world-class event hosting.

 ---

-### 🔍 Features
-- 🗺️ **3D Interactive Stadium Map**
-- 📍 **Real-Time Location Detection** using **YOLO**
-- 🧭 **Shortest Path Navigation** using the **A\*** algorithm
-- 🕶️ **Augmented Reality Guidance** powered by **SLAM**, **ARCore/ARKit**
-- 💬 **AI Chatbot** for smart fan assistance
+### 🚀 Why Wejhah?
+Imagine arriving at a crowded stadium and instantly knowing:
+- The **fastest route to your seat**
+- Where to grab snacks with **shortest waiting times**
+- How to navigate the venue with **AR-based directions**
+- And having a personal **AI assistant** in your pocket to answer any question

+All in real-time.
+All with a tap.

 ---

+### 🌟 Core Features
+- 🗺️ **Immersive 3D Stadium Maps**
+- 📍 **Smart Location Awareness**
+- 🧭 **Shortest Route Guidance**
+- 🕶️ **Augmented Reality Navigation**
+- 💬 **AI Chatbot Support**

+*Behind the scenes, we use cutting-edge technologies like computer vision, pathfinding algorithms, and AR frameworks to make it all work — but you don’t need to worry about that.
+Just enjoy the game.*

+---

-### ⚠️ Important Note About ZIP Files
+### 📁 Important Notice About ZIP Files

-> The ZIP files included in this project **cannot be opened directly via GitHub**.
+> ⚠️ **Note:** Some essential project files are stored in ZIP format and **cannot be previewed directly on GitHub**.
-> They contain essential files required for the full experience.
-> **Please make sure to download the ZIP files to access their contents properly.**
+> To explore the full project and experience, **please download the ZIP files** to your local machine.